Fluctuations of Young diagrams for symplectic groups and semiclassical orthogonal polynomials: Introduction

 and the limit density is explicitly given by

 \end{thm}

-Theorem~\ref{thm:projection} is established by identifying the Christoffel transformation (\ref{eq:monic-BC-Christoffel-transform}) as the mechanism to incorporate the weight modification (i.e., multiplication by $x^2$) and by analyzing the induced QR dynamics on the recurrence coefficients.
 Theorem~\ref{thm:sine-limit} follows from a steepest descent analysis of the relevant integral representations for the polynomials and shows that the local fluctuations converge to universal sine kernel statistics; the density $\rho(x)$ is consistent with the limit shape analysis in \cite{nazarov2024skew}.

 The paper is organized as follows.
 In Section \ref{sec:rand-diagr-sympl} we introduce the probability measure on Young diagrams, discuss sampling of random diagrams and recall the definition of the correlation kernel.
 In Section \ref{sec:family-semicl-orth} we write the correlation kernel in terms of the orthogonal polynomials that are obtained from the Krawtchouk polynomials by Christoffel transformation.
 Then in Section \ref{sec:asympt-polyn} we use the integral representation for the polynomials to study their asymptotic behavior.
 These results are used to prove the convergence of the correlation kernel to the discrete sine kernel in Section \ref{sec:limit-behav-corr}.
 We discuss possible further results in Conclusion.